Cosmicist/hosts/README.md

 To install it globally, you need to compile it to a single phar file and copy it to `/usr/local/bin`.

-1. Run `php bin/compile` to generage `hosts.phar`
+1. Generate `hosts.phar` by running `php bin/compile`
 2. Run `sudo cp hosts.phar /usr/local/bin/hosts`
+3. Make it executable `sudo chmod a+x /usr/local/bin/hosts`

-Now you should be able to run it directly:
+You should now be able to run it directly:

 ```
 $ hosts add somehost